-With the passing of the Families First Prevention Services Act, changes to ETV eligibility will be changing October 1, 2018.
-Students will now be able to access ETV until their 26th birthday, however, will only be able access ETV for 5 fiscal years.
+With the passing of the Families First Prevention Services Act, changes to ETV eligibility went into effect on October 1, 2018.
+Students are now be able to access ETV until their 26th birthday, however, will only be able access ETV for 5 fiscal years.

 Michigan Education and Training Voucher